junyoung-jamong/TimeSeries_CNN_Classification_Using_Grid_Representation/README.md

 # TimeSeries CNN Classification Using Grid Representation
-This project aims to apply the CNN algorithm - which has achieved great results in image processing - by treating the time-series data as an image.
+The purpose of this project is to apply the CNN algorithm(which has achieved great results in image processing) to time series data by representing time series data as images.
+We first discuss how to represent time series data as images.
 Grid-based representation algorithms are used to represent time-series data as images.
+The time series data represented in the image can be used as input values of various CNN based algorithms.

 Normalization
 ----------------------